Skip to content

 What is the S.T.E.P.S.
 Program®?

-S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener, MS, MPH, to help women and girls transition from the Standard American Diet (S.A.D.) in order to manage — or even reverse — weight-loss resistance and other chronic health conditions.
+S.T.E.P.S. is an evidence-based nutrition therapy protocol designed by licensed dietitian-nutritionist Miriam Wiener to help women and girls manage — or even reverse — weight loss resistance and other chronic health conditions.

 Do you accept insurance?

-Our S.T.E.P.S. to Nourishment program is covered by most health insurance providers.
-The program includes an initial assessment with Miriam and a series of follow-up visits in our secure, HIPAA compliant online portal.
+Our online courses, at-home lab testing, and meal-planning memberships are not eligible for insurance reimbursement.
+However, our S.T.E.P.S. to Nourishment® Telehealth program is covered by many U.S. health insurance providers.
+The program is designed exclusively for women and girls.
+It includes an initial assessment with Miriam, followed by a series of structured follow-up visits delivered through our secure, HIPAA-compliant Telehealth portal.
+We are currently in-network with UnitedHealthcare, Blue Cross Blue Shield, Aetna, Humana, Medicare, and Medicare Advantage.
 We will be happy to verify your benefits for you.

 Do you work with other medical providers?

-Yes, we collaborate with physician partners who are available to provide referrals and prescriptions when needed.
-Additionally, our private clients are required to maintain an active relationship with a local primary care provider to oversee routine health monitoring throughout our work together.
+We collaborate with physician partners who are available via Telehealth to provide referrals and prescriptions, when needed, for our clients who live in the following states: California, Florida, Arizona, New York, Georgia, North Carolina, South Carolina, Oklahoma, and Kentucky.
+Additionally, we require all private clients to maintain an active relationship with a local primary care provider to oversee routine health monitoring throughout our work together.

 What is your perspective on the use of weight-loss medications?